telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/creation-and-configuration-wizard.md

-Telerik ASP.NET AJAX Visual Studio Extensions will help you to quickly create an application pre-configured to use Telerik UI for ASP.NET AJAX.
+Telerik ASP.NET AJAX Visual Studio Extensions will help you to quickly create an application pre-configured to use Telerik® UI for ASP.NET Ajax.
 The fastest way to have such a project is using the Visual Studio New Project Wizard.
 Having opened it, the following four Telerik Ajax project templates could be found under the Telerik -> Web node:

 ![introduction-vsx newproject 1](images/introduction-vsx_vs_newproject1.png)

 For convenience the same project templates could be found under the Visual C# -> Web and Visual Basic -> Web nodes.

-After you click the OK button, you get the Create New Project Wizard, provided by the Telerik UI for ASP.NET AJAX Visual Studio Extensions.
+After you click the OK button, you get the Create New Project Wizard, provided by the Telerik® UI for ASP.NET Ajax Visual Studio Extensions.
 The wizard detects all the installed versions of UI for ASP.NET AJAX and lists them in the Version combobox.
 You can select a version which you want to be applied to your project.
 The following options could be set into the Create new project wizard:

 ![introduction-vsx newproject 1](images/introduction-vsx_newproject1.png)